-While we might be eager to jump on a telehandler and get to work, performing a quick pre-job site assessment might save you a lot of time and trouble.
+While we might be eager to jump on a telehandler and get to work, performing quick pre-job site assessments might save you a lot of time and trouble.
 Here are four things to consider:

 First, figure out what activities will be taking place today.
 This would include not only a review of the work you will be performing and material handling issues along with the main job activities of your co-workers.
 This will help you understand where pedestrians, materials, and other vehicles will be located on the site throughout the day.